MARTIMM/SessionManager/doc/dispatcher.md

 * [x] When a session button is pressed, it shows additional buttons to start a task needed to setup the session.
 * [x] The additional buttons are grouped in action lists.
 * [ ] (DONE but need changes) A button can be added to start all actions in an actions group.

- The actions are at the leafs of the tree and the parents of those actions function as a grouping for those actions.
-The difference compared to the application menu is that an action can start more applications or scripts at once.

-There is only one dispatcher instance running.
+* [x] There is only one dispatcher instance running.
 All other instances started later will communicate with the main running program.
-It is possible to swap configurations.
+* [x] It is possible to swap configurations when starting another instance.

 ## Additions for later